 Every business evaluates alternatives differently, but these triggers drive most Five9 replacement projects:

-- Surface-level AI: Basic transcription isn’t enough.
-Teams need AI that suggests replies mid-conversation, automatically surfaces knowledge, analyzes sentiment in real time, and generates detailed summariesโall grounded in actual company documentation, not generic models inventing answers.
+Surface-level AI: Basic transcription isn’t enough.
+Teams need AI that suggests replies mid-conversation, automatically surfaces knowledge, analyzes sentiment in real time, and generates detailed summaries—all grounded in company documentation, not generic models that invent answers.

 Seat minimums and opacity: Five9 typically requires 50+ seats and an annual commitment.
 Named versus concurrent licensing creates confusion, and usage charges surprise you.
-Teams want one transparent per-agent price covering essentials.
+Teams want a single, transparent per-agent price that covers essentials.

 What to Look for in a Contact Center Solution in 2026